Emergence of Spacetime from Fluctuations

-Regarding the range of the eigenvalues, recall that the Laplacian on a compact Riemannian manifold which does not possess a boundary must have zero as an eigenvalue.
-Simply integrating the eigenvalues from zero to the cutoff would make the probability of a zero eigenvalue, and therefore the probability for a spacetime without a boundary, vanish.
-In order to allow for boundaryless spacetimes, we will cover both cases, where we either do or do not enforce the existence of a zero eigenvalue.
+A choice to be made is whether to path integrate over spacetimes with or without boundaries.
+The choice to integrate effectively only over spacetimes with boundary can be implemented by integrating all eigenvalues of $\Delta$ from zero to the cutoff.
+The probability that an eigenvalue is zero is then of measure zero.
+Since zero is an eigenvalue of all compact Riemannian manifolds without a boundary (the corresponding eigenfunctions being constant functions), this effectively excludes these manifolds.
+Alternatively, and this will be the choice here, we can choose to enforce that zero is an eigenvalue of $\Delta$ by setting the lowest eigenvalue of the bosonic wave operator to $\lambda_1=m^2$.
+The calculations for spacetimes with boundaries are analogous.
+We therefore set $\lambda_1=m^2$ and integrate over the Laplacian's remaining $(N-1)$ eigenvalues $\{\lambda_n\}, n=2,...,N$.
+Defining $\Lambda:=\bar{\Lambda}+m^2$, the path integral $Z$ then reads:

-First, we consider the case where zero as an eigenvalue of the Laplacian is enforced, i.e., we set the lowest eigenvalue of the bosonic wave operator to $\lambda_1=m^2$.
-We then integrate over the Laplacian's remaining $(N-1)$ eigenvalues $\{\lambda_n\}$.
-For simplicity, we perform these integrals without ordering the eigenvalues, which we then remedy with the factor $((N-1)!)^{-1}$, to prevent the overcounting of spectra.
-After integrating out the fermion and boson fields, the Laplacian's spectrum $\{\lambda_n\}$ and after summing over $N$, the path-integral evaluates to:
+The powers of the UV cutoff $\Lambda$ arise because $Z$ is unitless.
+They could be omitted by choosing natural units in which $\Lambda=1$.
+In \cref{PartFct}, we integrate over the $\lambda_i$ without ordering the eigenvalues, which we then remedy with the factor $((N-1)!)^{-1}$ to prevent overcounting the spectra.
+After integrating out the fermion and boson fields, as well as the Laplacian's spectrum $\{\lambda_n\}$ and after summing over $N$, the path integral evaluates to: